Lincoln man arrested in homicide near city's homeless shelter; police investigating second body found

 George, who had stab wounds to his neck, was pronounced dead at the scene.
 Ewins said Thursday that police believe he had been deceased for hours before their arrival.
 Officers recovered a knife at the scene, she said.

-It's unclear what relationship may have existed between George and Wright, Ewins said.
-But both men were houseless and known patrons to the shelter.
+Barber said George, the initial victim, had been temporally asked to leave the shelter in recent weeks after committing a minor infraction.

-Still, it's unclear what events may have led up to George's killing, Ewins said.
+Still, it's unclear what events may have led up to the 61-year-old's killing, Ewins said.

 "It's something that we're diligently trying to find out," she said.